Lobna Abdel Aziz

-Lobna Abdel Aziz, aka Lobna Abdelaziz or Lobna Abd- el-aziz (لبنى عبد العزيز; born August 1, 1935) is an Egyptian actress.
+Lobna Abdel Aziz, aka Lobna Abdelaziz (لبنى عبد العزيز; born 1 August 1935) is an Egyptian actress.
+She is regarded as an icon of Egypt’s Golden Age of cinema.

 Early life

 She was born in Cairo, educated at St. Mary's School, and later completed her education at The American University in Cairo.
 She completed her master's degree in acting at the University of California in Los Angeles, United States.

 Career

 Lobna Abdel Aziz began acting through the university's acting team, where she presented theatrical performances on the university's stage that drew the attention of theater critics to her acting talent, as happened when she presented the play The Three Sisters by Anton Chekhov.